-People around the world are beginning to recognize that we have a growing problem with waste.
+Individuals all throughout the planet are starting to perceive that we have a developing issue with waste.
 Hazardous waste has always been a problem, but we are seeing more plastics in the ocean and more heavy metals leaching into the soil.
 Environmental groups have been pushing for measures to see that all types of waste are better managed.
 Here are some of the measures being taken that indicate a green approach to waste management is taking hold.

 This is essentially a giant metallic stomach which uses special microbes to break down organic waste into a mixture of methane and carbon dioxide, known as biogas.
 This flammable gas can be used as a source of energy to power turbines.
 While the technology isn’t new, the industrial version was developed by India’s Defense Research and Development Organization (DRDO).
 While there are logistics problems to be worked out (economically collecting and delivering the waste), large models are capable of transforming 100 tons of waste per day into useable energy.